triplewy/quic/README.md

   - Number of objects (images)
   - Object sizes (image sizes)

 Other types of scenarios?
 Namely video streaming?
-Would be difficult to implement optimized/consistent video streaming application across multiple implementations of Quic
+Would be difficult to implement optimized/consistent video streaming application across multiple implementations of QUIC

 ## Measuring Results

-- Repeat each scenario 10 times for each Quic server implementation
+- Repeat each scenario 10 times for each QUIC server implementation
-- Chromium Quic client will be used for all benchmarks.
+- Chromium QUIC client will be used for all benchmarks.
 Will turn off caching
 - Benchmarks should be automated
 - Web pages will be populated by images of various sizes depending on benchmark